 Pay attention to market trends as well.
-In 2017, buyers were likely to get the best prices on sedans because trucks and SUVs were more popular.
+Buyers were likely to get the best prices on sedans because trucks and SUVs were more popular.
 A little research into the year's biggest trends can help you determine where you'll find the most value.
 And even if you have your heart set on a particular model, be willing to test other cars in your price range.
 You may be able to obtain a lower interest rate or special deal on less popular models or those that are likely to be redesigned in the near future.

 Ask About Incentives

 Most dealerships will advertise incentives such as cash-back promotions or low-interest financing.
 But don't be afraid to ask them to sweeten the pot further.
-They may run regional promotions as well, or they'll simply be willing to do whatever it takes to get you to buy the car.
+They may run seasonal promotions as well, or they'll simply be willing to do whatever it takes to get you to buy the car.
 Your best bet is to shop during the last days of December since that's crunch time for dealerships to meet their quotas and sell off old inventory.
 But even if you decide to shop earlier in the season, make sure to ask if there are any other discounts or perks they can include.

 Hold out for the Best Deals

 Dealerships will advertise big holiday promotions as early as Black Friday, but you'll maximize your savings if you can hold out another month or so.
 New Year's Eve is the best day to shop as it's the absolute last opportunity for dealerships to make sales.
 The closer you are to the end of the year, the greater the chance is of getting a car you'll love at an affordable price.